 |---|---|---|

-| AI Approach | QA Copilot (assists humans in writing tests) | Autonomous agents (AI generates, executes, and maintains tests independently) |
+| AI Capability | QA Copilot (assists humans in writing tests) | Four autonomous agents (plan, execute, review, and maintain tests independently) |

-| Test Case Generation | Copilot-assisted (human initiates, reviews, approves) | Fully automated (Planner agent reads codebase and generates tests) |
+| Test Generation | Copilot-assisted (human initiates, reviews, approves) | Fully automated (Planner agent reads codebase and plans tests) |

-| Test Execution | Not included (requires separate tools like Selenium, Playwright) | Built-in (Automator agent runs on real browsers and devices) |
+| Test Execution | Not included (requires separate tools like Selenium, Playwright) | Built-in (Executor agent runs tests on a live preview environment) |

-| Test Maintenance | Manual (copilot helps, but humans update test cases) | Automated (Maintainer agent self-heals as code changes) |
+| Test Maintenance | Manual (copilot helps, but humans update test cases) | Automated (Diffs Agent updates the suite on every pull request) |

 | Open Source | No (proprietary, closed source) | Yes (BSL 1.1, github.com/autonoma-ai/autonoma) |